Jenyus-Org/graphql-utils/docs/docs/recipes/field-maps.md

 ["id", "title", "body", "author"]
 ```

-Since `author` isn't per se a field we can just `SELECT` from our database, it might make more sense to use the deep field map to filter out fields with subselections as we showed above.
+Since `author` isn't a field we can just `SELECT` from our database, it might make more sense to use the deep field map to filter out fields with subselections as we showed above.

 ### Under A Specified Parent